BloomTechBackend/bd-team-project-john/project_documents/design_document.md

 ```

-# 8. Pages
+# 8. Page

-*Include mock-ups of the web pages you expect to build.
-These can be as
-sophisticated as mockups/wireframes using drawing software, or as simple as
-hand-drawn pictures that represent the key customer-facing components of the
-pages.
-It should be clear what the interactions will be on the page, especially
-where customers enter and submit data.
-You may want to accompany the mockups
-with some description of behaviors of the page (e.g. “When customer submits the
-submit-dog-photo button, the customer is sent to the doggie detail page”)*
+![The main page resumes perfectly all the features of the project.
+All in one: At the tpp the cases shows the past and current
+months expenses and at the bottom the page shows the past and current incomes ](images/mainPage.png)